How to compress a video on Mac

 Movist Pro is a good Elmedia Player alternative and is specifically designed for higher-quality 4K videos.
 You can adjust subtitles, build playlists, turn on HDR tone-mapping, and even change video quality on the go for better playback.

-Best of all, Permute, CameraBag Pro, Capto, Elmedia Player, and Movist Pro are available to you absolutely free for seven days through the trial of Setapp, a platform with more than 210 helpful apps for any daily task you can imagine.
-Try every Setapp app today at no cost and always have the right tool for the job, regardless of what that job might be.
+Best of all, these apps are available to you absolutely free for seven days through the trial of Setapp, a platform with more than 240 helpful apps for any daily task you can imagine.